influxdata/docs-v2/content/influxdb/v2.1/notebooks/create-notebook.md

 ## Add a validation cell

-A validation cell uses the **Table** visualization to display query results from a data source cell.
+A validation cell uses the **Table** [visualization type](/influxdb/v2.1/visualize-data/visualization-types/) to display query results from a data source cell.

 To add a **Table** visualization cell, do the following:

 1. Click the {{< icon "notebook-add-cell" >}}.
-2. Click **Visualization** > **Table**.
+2. Under **Visualization**, click **Table**.

 ## Add a visualization cell

-Add a **Visualize the Result** cell to render query results as a [Visualization type](/influxdb/cloud/visualize-data/visualization-types/).
+Add a visualization cell to render query results as a [Visualization type](/influxdb/v2.1/visualize-data/visualization-types/).

+To add a Table visualization cell, do the following:

+1. Click the {{< icon "notebook-add-cell" >}}.
-Select one of the following visualization cell-types:
+2. Under **Visualization**, select one of the following visualization cell-types:

    - Table
    - Graph
    - Note

-To modify a visualization cell, see [use a visualization cell](use-a-visualization-cell).
+To modify a visualization cell, see [use visualization cells](#use-visualization-cells).
-For detail on available visualization types and how to use them, see [Visualization types](/influxdb/cloud/visualize-data/visualization-types/).
+For detail on available visualization types and how to use them, see [Visualization types](/influxdb/v2.1/visualize-data/visualization-types/).

-## Use visualization cells

-- To change your visualization type, select a new type from the dropdown menu at the top of the cell.
-- (For histogram only) To specify values, click **Select**.
-- To configure the visualization, click **Configure**.
-- To download results as an annotated CSV file, click the **CSV** button.
-- To export to the dashboard, click **Export to Dashboard**.

 ## Add an action cell

-Add an action cell to filter and apply changes to your data, for example, create an alert, process data with a task, or output data to a bucket.
+Add an [action cell](/influxdb/v2.1/notebooks/overview/#action) to filter and apply changes to your data, for example, create an [alert](/influxdb/v2.1/monitor-alert/), process data with a [task](/influxdb/v2.1/process-data/manage-tasks/), or output data to a bucket.

 {{% warn %}}
 If your cell contains a custom script that uses any output function to write data to InfluxDB (for example: the `to()` function) or sends data to a third-party service, clicking Preview will write data.